andrewf5201/scrna-seq-custom/README.md

 #----- Dataset properties
 # specifies dataset’s genome type: human or mouse
 genome_type=human
+# indicate if drop-seq was used to collect reads or not
+is_dropseq=false
 # indicates if the raw reads is paired-end or not
 is_paired=true
 # run accession prefix (SRR, ERR or other)